Snu2/IT-Support-Runbook/README.md

 # IT Support Runbook

-A practical, self-built knowledge base documenting IT support and networking concepts, troubleshooting procedures, and command references — organized the way real support teams structure their internal documentation.
+A practical, self-built knowledge base documenting IT support and networking concepts, troubleshooting procedures, diagnostic tools, and command references — organized the way real support teams structure their internal documentation.

-This project was created as a hands-on learning exercise to deepen and demonstrate practical knowledge across networking, Windows, Linux, and security fundamentals.
+This project was created as a hands-on learning exercise to deepen and demonstrate practical knowledge across networking, Windows, Linux, security, and diagnostic tooling.

 ---